CPinnkathok/Item-Catalog/readmetest.md

 * In the web browser go to http://54.71.206.55.xip.io
 * You will see the list of restaurant items created by the lotsofmenus.py script, you can now login with the authorized google user to edit the exiting restaurants or add new ones

+### Authors
+* Christine Pinnkathok
+### Acknowledgments
+* I would like to thank the Udacity Course, Fullstack Web Development, as well as all the students who contributed to the knowledge center and slack channels.
+Tim Nelson is an amazing mentor and helped me work through a lot of difficult problems.
+* Special thanks to [kcalata](https://github.com/kcalata/Linux-Server-Configuration/blob/master/README.md) for his detailed README